 Regarding the configuration(s) of content contribution by the Media Client to the Media AS at reference point M4:

-- When more than one content contribution configuration is provided in the HTTP request message body, the operation to create the Content Publishing Configuration resource shall be successful if and only if all such contribution configurations are acceptable to the Media AF.
+- The Media Application Provider may define one or more contribution configurations in the contributionConfigurations array within a Content Publishing Configuration.
+When more than one content contribution configuration is provided in the HTTP request message body, the operation to create the Content Publishing Configuration resource shall be successful if and only if all such contribution configurations are acceptable to the Media AF.

+- The Media AF associates one or more 5GMS AS service locations exposed at reference point M4 to every contribution configuration during provisioning of the Content Publishing Configuration.
+Service locations may be associated to one or more contribution configurations at the discretion of the Media AF with guidance from the Media Application Provider as described below.

+- Every contribution configuration shall be assigned an identification label, unique within the scope of the parent Content Publishing Configuration, in the ContributionConfiguration.contributionId property.
+This can then be referenced from other resources in the Provisioning Session, such as a Content Preparation Template (see clause 5.2.5).

+- The Media Application Provider may further use the ContributionConfiguration.affinityGroup property to indicate to the Media AF that service locations associated with one contribution configuration may or may not be associated with another contribution configuration that is assigned to the same or a different affinity group respectively.

 - In all cases, the contributionConfiguration.canonicalDomainName and contributionConfiguration.baseURL properties are read-only: they shall always be omitted from the creation request and shall be assigned by the Media AF, allowing their values to be inspected by the Media Application Provider in the returned Content Publishing Configuration resource representation, or by using the operation specified in clause 5.2.9.3 below.